-Verification Material s) -------------- ---------- ----
+Verification Material(s) erial(s) -------------------------- ----------

-If a n organization permits contributions to Open Source projects then the following should exist: 5.1.1 a documented Open Source contribution policy; 5.2.1 a documented procedure that governs Open Source contributions.
-A documented procedure that makes all Software Staff aware of the existence of the Open Source contribution policy (e.g., via training, internal wiki, or other practical communication method).
+If a in organization permits contributions to Open Source projects then the following must exist: 5.1.1 a documented Open Source contribution policy; 5.2.1 a documented procedure that governs Open Source contributions.
+A documented procedure that makes all Software Staff aware of the existence of the Oper Source contribution policy (e.g., via training, internal wiki, or other practical communication method).

-If an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
+When an organization permits Open Source contributions we want to ensure the organization has given reasonable consideration to developing and implementing a contribution policy.
 The Open Source contribution policy can be made a part of the overall Open Source policy or be its own separate policy.

-6.0 Verify Adherence to OpenChain Requirements
+6.0 Adherence to the Specification Requirements

-6.1 In order for a Program to be deemed OpenChain Conforming Program, the organization must affirm that the program satisfies the requirements presented in this specification.
+6.1 In order for a Program to be deemed OpenChain Conformant, the organization must affirm that the program satisfies the requirements presented in this specification.

-6.1.1 A document affirming the Program designated in requirement 1.4 satisfies all the requirements of this document, OpenChain Specification version 2.0.
+6.1.1 A document affirming the Program specified in requirement 1.4 satisfies all the requirements of this document, OpenChain Specification version 2.0.